ros2/design/articles/115_topic_and_service_name_mapping.md

 ### ROS Topic and Service Name Length Limit

-Because DDS topic names must be limited to 255 characters, calculating the length of a ROS topic or service name is also limited in length.
+Because DDS topic names must be limited to 255 characters, the length of a ROS topic or service name is also limited in length.
 Calculating this length is governed by an unfortunately non-trivial algorithm.
 In the case of a topic: